|

 than your opponent's, and you weighed more, and you were physically

 stronger as well.
-That is, if you're you are fighting another Taekwondo
+That is, if you're fighting another Taekwondo

 man of the same calibre.
 In my prime, I could do incredible things